belcross17/GENE-README/README.md

   ## Installation

-  First, the user needs to clone the repository to their computer in order to be able to use  the app.
+  First, the user needs to clone the repository to their computer in order to be able to use the app, then the user needs to install inquirer, and axion.
+At this moment the user will b able to run the app with no issues, all theres left to do is to answer the questions.

   ## Usage